-It measures 393 feet (120 meters) by 252 feet (77 meters) and is lined with stone wall and has stairways descending into the water.
+It remains one of the largest sacred lakes from ancient Egypt measuring approx 393 feet (120 meters) by 252 feet (77 meters) and reaches to an average depth of 4 meters.
+It was originally lined with stone wall and has stairways descending into the water.
 It was surrounded by storerooms and living quarters for the priests.
 There was also an aviary for aquatic birds.
 It is lined with stone and provided with stairways descending into the water.
 It was symbolically important in the ancient Egyptian's concept of creation, representing the primeval waters from which life arose.

 circa 1450 BCE